conix-security/zer0m0n/README.md

-zer0m0n v0.6
+zer0m0n v0.7
 ============

 zer0m0n is a driver for Cuckoo Sandbox, it will perform kernel analysis during the execution of a malware.
 There are many ways for a malware author to bypass Cuckoo detection, he can detect the hooks, hardcodes the Nt* functions to avoid the hooks, detect the virtual machine...
 The goal of this driver is to offer the possibility for the user to choose between the classical userland analysis or a kernel analysis, which will be harder to detect or bypass.

-Actually, it only works for XP and 7 32 bit Windows machines, because of SSDT hooks usage ( :] ), but we plan supporting other OSes.
+Actually, it works for XP 32 bit and 7 32 bit/64 bit Windows machines.

 CHANGELOG
 =========

+v0.7
++ x64 driver version

 v0.6
 + handle files deletion (through NtDeleteFile, NtCreateFile/NtClose via FILE_DELETE_ON_CLOSE and NtSetInformationFile)